andrewdotn/crk-db/docs/CW.md

     - `[Lt.
 XXX]`
     - `[Lt: XXX]`
     - `[Latin: XXX]`
-  - Items with a `Lt.` leader apply to just the current semicolon-delimited definition, and refers to the Latin term for the item.
   - Other items which end with a colon (`[description:]`) apply to just the current semicolon-delimited definition.
 These can be extracted into a `usages` field.
 Some examples:
     - `archaic:` archaic sense
     - `Christian:` Christian sense